Hyperhidrosis (Excessive Perspiration)

 • Medication – Some prescription medication can be described that specifically targets the sweat glands in order to stop the excess sweating.

 • Iontophoresis – This procedure uses an electronic pulse in order to deactivate the sweat glands.

 • Botox – Botox, a medication often associated with plastic surgery, may be used in order to numb the nerves that are responsible for sweating.
 Because your nerves are not able to receive the signal to sweat, the sweat glands will stop production.
-For additional information on the treatment options for excessive perspiration, speak with a member of the NY Neurology Associates team today.
+For additional information on the treatment options for excessive perspiration, speak with a member of Cayman Neurology and Pain Management team today.